ruchany13/ruchanme/content/posts/nginxlb.md

 ## Build and Run
-Now, last step is build compose file and run on our localhost.
+Now, the last step is building compose file and run on our localhost.

-You have to same directory with *docker-compose.yml* We will run docker compose file.
+You have to same directory with *docker-compose.yml* We will run the docker-compose file.
 Docker build services with Dockerfiles we created.

-This command create, build and run services.
+This command creates, builds and runs services.
 That is very easy.
 Yes with one command!

 ```bash
 docker-compose up
 ```
-Let's check our *localhost:7003* and see which server respond.
+Let's check our *localhost:7003* and see which server responds.
 That is.
 Very easy and useful.

 ![App1](https://github.com/ruchany13/ruchanme/blob/main/static/NginxLBApp1.png)

 Last hint: You can use with *-d* parameters for use terminal.
-It'll work back the terminal.
+It'll work back at the terminal.

 ```bash
 docker-compose up -d